Rosexalba/css-lessons/css-selectors/notes.md

         }

 # Type:
-- targets elements by tag name
+- The type selector targets elements by tag name

-  Example: Type selector targets elements by tag name in this example we will be using the h1 tag and the p tag to change the color font size of h1 and the color of the p tag
+  Example: here you select elements by tag name in this example we will be using the h1 tag and the p tag to change the color font size of h1 and the color of the p tag

     < style>